moerv9/sentiment/docs/8_Conclusion.md

 The system listens and filters real-time tweets, builds signals from a calculated sentiment and trades based on these signals.
 It can run in the background and stores all important data inside a database and lastly visualises all insightful data on a website.

 The use of different strategies and Machine-Learning to improve the strategy couldn't be achieved.
-Since there were only *Optional*-Requirements, this was accepted.
+This was accepted, because there were only *optional* requirements.

-With [research](1_Research.md) on the used cryptocurrencies and social-media platform and the publication on GitHub, the non-functional requirements have been successfully achieved.
+The non-functional requirements have been successfully achieved by [researching](1_Research.md) cryptocurrencies and social-media platforms and publishing this project on GitHub.

 </br>